shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

     - Enter a name for the plan as **Demo-plan**.

-    - Make the plan public if you want it to be visible to the rest of your organization and in search results, or make it private if you want only plan members to see it.
+    - Make the plan public if you want it to be visible to the rest of your organization and in search results or make it private if you want only plan members to see it.

     - Click on **Add to an existing Microsoft 365 Group** to create your plan in an existing group ( i.e. **Sales-demo**) or if needed you can create a new group.